jjsch-dev/rotary-encoder/README.md

 4. Connect CLK (pin A) to an ESP32-C3 GPIO.
 5. Use `idf.py menuconfig` to configure the correct ESP32-C3 GPIOs according to the previous connections.

+While not necessary to stabilize the encoder behavior due to mechanical contact false tripping, two 10 nF capacitors were added to improve EMI performance.

 ![alt text](images/Schematic.png)

 ## Prototype